 Hardcore Court Sprint Lovers are probably red-faced with anger that I would suggest their lovely exercise is not the best use of their time.
 “I’ve seen plenty of pros do them, so who the f*%k do you think you are to tell me they are not a great use of my time!” they shout.
 If you are looking to improve your squash, try my alternative.

-By all means, get out into the park during suitable days and run shuttle runs to your hearts content, but don’t waste your precious court time with them.
+By all means, get out into the park during suitable days and perform shuttle runs to your heart's content, but don’t waste your precious court time with them.

 |Previous:||Makin’s Crosscourt – OneShot|